cash stack icon

 What are the differences between equity release and RIOs?

 The most common form of equity release is a lifetime mortgage.
-This is when someone takes out a loan against their property and repeatedly pays off just the interest rate until they die or move into long-term care.
+This is when someone takes out a loan against their property until they die or move into long-term care.
 Once this happens their property is sold and the loan amount is repaid to the lender.

 Generally, borrowers have flexibility in their interest payment when opting for this form of financing.
 You can either pay off your interest payments on a regular basis or you can miss your payments and let your interest accumulate.
-However, this does mean your interest payments will compound, and you could be left with a hefty fee in the future.
+However, this means your interest payments will compound, and you could be left with a hefty debt in the future.

 RIOs work similarly, as it is also a loan secured against your home.
 However, you will be required to make set monthly payments to your lender and, just like a residential mortgage, if you start defaulting your property could be repossessed.
 These monthly payments will typically just consist of the interest you owe, with the borrowed capital repaid upon moving to long-term care, death or selling your home.